aageorg/comparetool/README.md

 Downloading of package list from branch p10 is started Packages list from branch p10 is downloaded
 Packages list from branch p9 is downloaded
+Searching of missing packages in branch p10...
-Search of missing and obsolete packages in branch p9 is started Search of missing packages in branch p10 is finished Search of missing and obsolete packages in branch p9 is finished [{"branch":"p10","missing":{"aarch64":[{"name":"python3-module-utmp","epoch":0,"version":"0.8","release":"alt1.1.1","arch":"aarch64","disttag":"sisyphus+2256
+Searching of missing and obsolete packages in branch p9...
+Search of missing packages in branch p10 is finished Search of missing and obsolete packages in branch p9 is finished [{"branch":"p10","missing":{"aarch64":[{"name":"python3-module-utmp","epoch":0,"version":"0.8","release":"alt1.1.1","arch":"aarch64","disttag":"sisyphus+2256